Commonwealth of Massachusetts

 NOTICE OF A PUBLIC HEARING

-A Design Public Hearing will be held by MassDOT to discuss the proposed Bridge Replacement Project on Berkshire School Road over the Schenob Brook in the Town of Sheffield, MA.
+A Design Public Hearing will be held by MassDOT to discuss the proposed Bridge Superstructure Replacement Project on Chapel Street over the Greenwater Brook in the Town of Lee, MA.
+01238.

-PURPOSE: The purpose of this hearing is to provide the public with the opportunity to become fully acquainted with the proposed Berkshire School Road over Schenob Brook bridge replacement project.
+PURPOSE: The purpose of this hearing is to provide the public with the opportunity to become fully acquainted with the proposed bridge superstructure replacement project.
 All views and comments made at the hearing will be reviewed and considered to the maximum extent possible.

 A secure right-of-way is necessary for this project.
 Acquisitions in fee and permanent or temporary easements may be required.
-The Town is responsible for acquiring all needed rights in private or public lands.
+The town of Lee is responsible for acquiring all needed rights in private or public lands.
 MassDOT’s policy concerning land acquisitions will be discussed at this hearing.

 Written views received by MassDOT subsequent to the date of this notice and up to five (5) days prior to the date of the hearing shall be displayed for public inspection and copying at the time and date listed above.
 Plans will be on display one-half hour before the hearing begins, with an engineer in attendance to answer questions regarding this project.
 A project handout will be made available on the MassDOT website listed below.